Skip to main content

 The Fehmarnbelt tunnel means that international trains and lorries passing through Denmark will be saved a 160 km detour, thus significantly reducing their CO2 emissions.

-The Fehmarnbelt link will be a major contributor to Europe's future sustainable transport network by making it attractive to switch freight transport from road to rail.
+The Fehmarnbelt link will be a crucial part of Europe’s rail network by making it attractive to switch freight transport from road to rail.

 We're building alongside nature